riya0920/earnings-intelligence-platform/README.md

 > *Note: Run `python -m src.main benchmark` to reproduce these results with your own data.
 Scores will vary based on the specific filings ingested.*

 **Key finding:** Semantic chunking consistently outperforms fixed and sentence-based approaches.
-The reranker adds 3-5% across all metrics — a significant improvement for the marginal compute cost.
+The reranker adds 3 to 5% across all metrics, a significant improvement for the marginal compute cost.

----

 ## Quick Start

 ### Prerequisites

-- Python 3.10+
+* Python 3.10+
-- OpenAI API key (for GPT-4o-mini generation and evaluation)
+* OpenAI API key (for GPT-4o-mini generation and evaluation)

 ### Installation